erikvw/pylabels2/README.md

 pylabels
 ========

-This fork includes 7 pull requests from the original repo as it seems to be abandoned:

-- Add a QR code label generation example
-- set PDF preference to print without scaling
-- Fix dependencies in setup.py.
-- Add a framework for including predefined specifications.
-- Add options for specifying border width and color.
-- Created two main features.
-- Add demo: Print addresses from a CSV file

-pylabels is a Python library for creating PDFs to print sheets of labels.
+``pylabels`` is a Python library for creating PDFs to print sheets of labels.
 It uses the [ReportLab PDF toolkit][1] to produce the PDF.

 Basically, the user creates a set of specifications of the label sizes etc,